Spring Brings Giant Waterslide to City Streets

 Slide the City® will bring vendors, music, food, and the thousand-foot slide to cities coast-to-coast.
 Throughout the summer, adventure seekers can race their friends through three city blocks on this enormous slide.
 Locations including Norfolk, Day Break, Goshen, Chisolm and Mandan are already open for registration and additional locations are added to the website weekly.

 "People like Slide the City® because it takes your backyard slip'n'slide and multiplies it by a thousand!" said Slide the City® spokesman Maxwell Christen.
-"People love spending time with their family and friends and having a unique summer adventure."
+"People love having a unique summer adventure with their family and friends."

 Event organizers are also excited about their new partnership with Eventbrite, the leading global event technology platform which powers more than two million events each year.
 With a streamlined and mobile-optimized registration experience, it will be easier than ever for more sliders to join the fun in 2017.